 Usha Uthup is a well-known name in the list of pop singers.
 She struggled hard during the start of her career.
-She started her singing career with Radio Ceylon, night clubs and hotels.
+She started her singing career with Radio Ceylon, nightclubs and hotels.
 Once, while singing at Oberoi Hotels in Delhi, she got a chance to enter Bollywood as a playback singer.
-In the era of Lata Mangeshkar and Asha Bhosle, it was not that easy to get into singing career in Bollywood.
-Despite of not having any professional training in singing, she did wonders in Pop and Jazz singing.
-She sung an English song for the movie ‘Bombay Talkie’ in 1970.
-Originally, she was about to sing ‘Dum Maro Dum’ with Asha Bhosle from the movie ‘Hare Rama Hare Krishna’, but due to politicking she ended up singing the English song.
+In the era of Lata Mangeshkar and Asha Bhosle, it was not that easy to get into the singing career in Bollywood.
+Despite not having any professional training in singing, she did wonders in Pop and Jazz singing.
+She sang an English song for the movie ‘Bombay Talkie’ in 1970.
+Originally, she was about to sing ‘Dum Maro Dum’ with Asha Bhosle from the movie ‘Hare Rama Hare Krishna’, but due to politicking, she ended up singing the English song.
 Her love and dedication for singing, gives her success.

-‘Failure is always the key to success,’ and this can be clearly seen in her case.
+“Failure is always the key to success” and this can be clearly seen in her case.
 In singing, stage performance, and reality shows, she had surpassed her talent.
 She proved that for singing, sweet voice is not obligatory but your love for music and your passion towards singing is necessary.
-After Usha Uthup, many new singers became more popular with their powerful voices like Sunidhi Chauhan who got her first break for the movie ‘Mast’, Jaspinder Narula for ‘Pyar to hona hi tha,’ and Rekha Bharadwaj who sung with Usha Uthup for ‘7 Khoon Maaf’.
+After Usha Uthup, many new singers became more popular with their powerful voices like Sunidhi Chauhan who got her first break for the movie ‘Mast’, Jaspinder Narula for ‘Pyar to Hona hi tha,’ and Rekha Bharadwaj who sang with Usha Uthup for ‘7 Khoon Maaf’.

 Usha Uthup received Padma Shree Award in the year 2011.
 Songs like ‘One Two Cha Cha Cha’, ‘Hari Om Hari’, and ‘Rambha Ho’ took her to nominations in Filmfare.
 But she finally received the Best Female Playback Singer Award for the song ‘Darling’ from the movie ‘7 Khoon Maaf’ in 2011 which was shared with Rekha Bhardwaj.